emil-cobarrubia/angular-patientmanager-frontend-eval/README.md

 ## Disclaimer
 This application is intended to be for educational purposes only.
 This should not be used for processing or holding real data.

-## Ensure the ASP.NET Web APIs are running
-After successfully walking through the README in `PatientManager-API-BackEnd-Eval` repository [here](https://github.com/emilcobarrubia/PatientManager-API-BackEnd-Eval), you can proceed below.
-If the back-end is not up, no data will be displayed in the application.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.